 I grew up in the Sussex countryside and was fascinated with nature from an early age.
 It’s in my blood.
 My dad was an old fashioned countryman with an intimate knowledge of the landscape he grew up in.
-He inherited this from his father, a shepherd on Romney Marsh and well-respected amateur ornithologist whose love of story-telling even led to a handful of appearances on BBC radio in the 1940s.
+He inherited this from his father who was a shepherd on Romney Marsh and well-respected amateur ornithologist whose love of story-telling even led to a handful of appearances on BBC radio in the 1940s.

 My father encouraged me to explore and protect the countryside, but it was David Attenborough’s Life on Earth series that opened my eyes to the fantastic diversity of life and the creative power of natural selection.
 I have been obsessed ever since.

 I was lucky to win a place to read zoology at New College, Oxford where I was taught evolution and animal behaviour by Dr Richard Dawkins.

 I also got into the comedy and drama scene at Oxford and when I left college, I fell into TV comedy.
 Jonathan Ross gave me my first job and the chance to work with great comics on iconic shows like The Fast Show and The Smell of Reeves and Mortimer (if you look closely you can spot me as a dancing raspberry with ping pong balls for eyes and other equally eclectic roles in both shows).